Leucine transaminase

-Thus, the two substrates of this enzyme are L-leucine and 2-oxoglutarate, whereas its two products are 4-methyl-2-oxopentanoate and L-glutamate.
+Leucine transaminase is an enzyme characterised from rat liver that catalyzes a reversible chemical reaction to interconvert L-leucine and α-ketoglutaric acid with α-ketoisocaproic acid and L-glutamic acid:

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+The enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-leucine:2-oxoglutarate aminotransferase.
 Other names in common use include L-leucine aminotransferase, leucine 2-oxoglutarate transaminase, leucine aminotransferase, and leucine-alpha-ketoglutarate transaminase.
-This enzyme participates in 3 metabolic pathways: valine, leucine and isoleucine degradation, valine, leucine and isoleucine biosynthesis, and pantothenate and coa biosynthesis.
 It employs one cofactor, pyridoxal phosphate.